Cover and Hitting Times of Hyperbolic Random Graphs: Preliminaries

 Next, we state a result that is implicit in~\cite{BFM15} (later refined in~\cite{FM18}) concerning the size and the `geometric location' of the giant component of $\HRG_{\alpha,\nu}(n)$.
-First, observe that the set of vertices of $\HRG_{\alpha,\nu}(n)$ that are inside $B_O(\frac{R}{2})$ are within distance at most $R$ of each other.
-Hence, they form a clique and in particular belong to the same connected component.
-The graph induced by the connected component of $\HRG_{\alpha,\nu}(n)$ to which the vertices in $B_O(\frac{R}{2})$ belong will be referred to as the \emph{center component} of $\HRG_{\alpha,\nu}(n)$. \begin{theorem}[{\cite[Theorem~1.4]{BFM15}, \cite[Theorem~1.1]{KM19}}] If $\frac12<\alpha<1$, then a.a.s.~the center component of $\calG_{\alpha,\nu}(n)$ has size $\Theta(n)$ and all other connected components of $\HRG_{\alpha,\nu}(n)$ are of size polylogarithmic in $n$. \end{theorem} The previous result partly explains why we focus our attention on simple random walks in the center component of $\HRG_{\alpha,\nu}(n)$.
+In particular, it implies that a.a.s.~the center component and the giant component of $\calG_{\alpha,\nu}(n)$ are the same. \begin{theorem}[{\cite[Theorem~1.4]{BFM15}, \cite[Theorem~1.1]{KM19}}] If $\frac12<\alpha<1$, then a.a.s.~the center component of $\calG_{\alpha,\nu}(n)$ contains every vertex in $B_O(\frac{R}{2})$, has size $\Theta(n)$, and all other connected components of $\HRG_{\alpha,\nu}(n)$ are of size polylogarithmic in $n$. \end{theorem} The previous result partly explains why we focus our attention on simple random walks in the center component of $\HRG_{\alpha,\nu}(n)$.
 In the following remark we justify formally why we, henceforth, consider both the giant and the center component as being the same component, and consequently treat the latter as being the former.